What's the timetable?

 top

-The major generating companies – three State-Owned Enterprises (SOEs) and three
+The major generating companies (three State-Owned Enterprises (SOEs) and three private

-most of which is associated with industrial processes.
-Generation companies own
+Smaller generation exists, most of which is associated with industrial processes.

 top